rust-lang/book/nostarch/chapter09.md

 into the guard condition but is merely referenced by it.
 The reason `ref` is used to take a reference in a pattern instead of `&` will be covered in detail in Chapter XX.
-In short, in the context of a pattern, `&` matches a reference and give us its value, but `ref` matches a value and gives us a reference to it.
+In short, in the context of a pattern, `&` matches a reference and gives us its value, but `ref` matches a value and gives us a reference to it.

 The condition we want to check in the match guard is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
-If it is, we try to create the file with 'File::create'.
+If it is, we try to create the file with `File::create`.
 However, since `File::create` could also fail, we need to add an inner `match` statement as well!
 When the file can't be opened, a different error message will be printed.
 The last arm of the outer `match` stays the same so that the program panics on any error